laravel/docs/queues.md

         ...
     }

 In the example above, the `UpdateSearchIndex` job is unique.
-So, new dispatches of the job will be ignored if another instance of the job is already on the queue and has not finished processing.
+So, the job will not be dispatched if another instance of the job is already on the queue and has not finished processing.

 In certain cases, you may want to define a specific "key" that makes the job unique or you may want to specify a timeout beyond which the job no longer stays unique.
 To accomplish this, you may define `uniqueId` and `uniqueFor` properties or methods on your job class: